-Caryophyllene is a naturally occurring monoterpene, a class of terpenes that serves as building blocks for other terpenes.
+Caryophyllene is a naturally occurring sesquiterpene, a class of terpenes recognized for their strong odours, anti-inflammatory effects and bactericidal properties.
+Compared to monoterpenes, a family of terpenes that many cannabis terpenes belong to, sesquiterpenes are less volatile and more aromatic.
 In cannabis, crystal-like structures known as glandular trichomes are responsible for terpene production.

 Caryophyllene, also known as beta-caryophyllene or β-caryophyllene, is a terpene with a woody and peppery aroma.
 Natural sources of caryophyllene include basil, cinnamon, cracked pepper, cloves, rosemary and cannabis sativa.
 Its spicy aroma and flavour profile reminiscent of black pepper makes it a popular food additive and aroma enhancer for cosmetics.

 The terpene beta-caryophyllene is also a recognized dietary cannabinoid.
 Dietary cannabinoids act on the cannabinoid receptors found within the human body’s endocannabinoid system (ECS) to produce effects that mimic cannabinoids such as THC and CBD.

 In addition to providing different cannabis strains with their unique aroma and flavour profile, studies suggest that terpenes can exhibit some pharmacological effects.